FredericDesgreniers/F_Http_Server/readme.md

 The main reason for doing this is to make the compillation process as simple as possible using a .bat file since the aim of this project is to use as few tools and libraries as possible outside of a c++ compiler and a simple text editor.

+Keeping the files as seperate compillation units would be both slower(Since no incremental compillation is used) and require editing the build.bat for any new file.

+### Guide

 CL.exe must be properly configured as an envrionement variable.
 Once that is done, run build.bat to create the FHS.exe